people looking at graphs

 The VAT return boxes will need to be completed as follows:

-• Box 1 – import VAT due for period.
-Access to this information will be via the Monthly Postponed Import VAT Statement or, if during the first six months of 2021 you have taken the option to delay your customs declarations, it will be necessary to estimate the amount of import VAT due.
+• Box 1 – import VAT due for the period.
+Access to this information will be via the PIVA statement or, if you cannot access your statements, you can estimate the import VAT figures.

-Monthly Postponed Import VAT Statement (MPVIS)
+Monthly Postponed Import VAT Accounting Statement

 VAT registered organisations will select that they will be using postponed accounting to declare their import VAT on the customs declaration.
-As the CHIEF system is no longer available to importers, organisations must select that they will be using postponed import VAT accounting as follows.
+As the CHIEF system is no longer available to importers, organisations must select that they will be using postponed import VAT accounting as follows:

 Declarations via Customs Declaration Service (CDS)

-• Enter your VAT registration number at header level in data element 3/40.
+Enter your VAT registration number at header level in Data Element 3/40.

 • Importers may also enter “role code” FR1 as the first component of the Data Element (please note, this is optional).

-FR1 GBXXXXXXXXX PVA
+FR1 GBXXXXXXXXX

 Next steps